Gluten Free Cooking Tips

 You don’t necessarily have to go on a “special” diet or shop from an expensive health food store to adhere to a gluten free health regimen.
 It is likely that many of the diet staples you eat now are actually gluten free.
 For example, look for poultry, fish, and other meats that have no added preservatives, flavorings, or sauces; choose plain, additive-free dairy products; eat all the fruits, vegetables, potatoes, beans, nuts, legumes, seeds, and tofu you want!

-Use simple gluten free substitutes
+Use simple substitutes

 It is possible that you continue to cook and eat your favorite foods, only with appropriate, gluten free substitutions.
 For example, sweet rice flour, tapioca and tapioca starch, arrowroot, potato starch, and corn starch are perfect flour alternatives when it comes to thickening sauces and gravies, while corn tortillas are a great alternative to flour tortillas.

 Find recipes online If you are having a difficult time sorting through all the safe/unsafe ingredient options, then you can save yourself a lot of confusion by searching the web, the library, or a local bookstore for gluten free recipes.
-Simply find a recipe you like, create your shopping list from that recipe, and cook away.
+Simply find a recipe you like, create your shopping list from that, and cook away.
 Check out our own recipes here.

-Changing over to a gluten free diet is a considerable undertaking, but it doesn’t have to be as difficult as you may think.
+Any major dietary change is a considerable undertaking, but it doesn’t have to be as difficult as you may think.
 Keep these five tips in mind when making your gluten free switch.